-Christian Health Association of Sierra Leone and Healey International Relief Fund jointly commit to:
+Christian Health Association of Sierra Leone, Healey International Relief Fund, and Helping Children Worldwide jointly commit to:

-- Health Information Systems: - Support all 41 CHASL faith-based member facilities in collecting service delivery data and to integrate this data into the government's District Health Information Software (DHIS2) efforts.
+- Health Information Systems - To support all 41 CHASL faith-based member facilities to collect service delivery data and to integrate this data into the government's District Health Information Software (DHIS2) efforts.
 This support will include ensuring access to DHIS2 registers at facilities and training on register use.
-In addition, they will work with facilities in understanding and analyzing data to improve service delivery. - Health Workforce: - Ensure that the almost 600 technical staff (doctors, midwives, nurses, community health officers, and maternal child health aides) at CHASL facilities have the knowledge and skill sets to address critical health issues in their catchment areas to improve health outcomes. - Initial training would focus on internationally approved courses such as the World Health Organization's Integrated Management of Childhood Diseases and Emergency Obstetric Care, in view of Sierra Leone's high maternal and under-5 mortality rates. - This will be supplemented with workshop training that includes guided self-learning resources and circulation of relevant health journal articles among facilities on a regular basis that could further professional development. - Leadership and Governance - Build capacity of work with member facilities leadership and management by ensuring their own internal management systems and operational policies are in place. - Strengthen capacity building for health facility leadership and management. - Produce publications and update the website regularly to highlight member facilities' work. - Strengthen functionality of the CHASL Board, which has representatives from membership organizations, to better steer the network. - Develop and maintain an up-to-date inventory of all CHASL member health facilities and the services they offer.
-This will enable them to better advocate for members and identify resources required to support service delivery - Service Delivery: - Conduct and analyze health facility needs assessments at all facilities to ensure they are implementing standards of good service delivery, with an emphasis on respectful care, as defined by the World Health Organization. - Continue efforts to improve Infection Prevention Control capabilities at member facilities through the construction of incinerators.
+In addition, they will work with facilities in understanding and analyzing data to improve service delivery. - Health Workforce - To ensure that the almost 600 technical staff (Doctors, Midwives, Nurses, Community Health Officers and Maternal Child Health Aides) at CHASL facilities have the required knowledge and skill sets to address critical health issues in their catchment areas to improve health outcomes. - Initial training would focus on internationally approved courses such as the World Health Organization's Integrated Management of Childhood Diseases and Emergency Obstetric Care, in view of Sierra Leone's high maternal and under-5 mortality rates. - This will be supplemented with workshop training that includes guided self-learning resources and circulation of relevant health journal articles among facilities on a regular basis that could further professional development. - Leadership & Governance - To build capacity of work with member facilities leadership and management by ensuring their own internal management systems and operational policies in place. - To strengthen capacity building for health facility leadership and management. - To produce publications and update the website regularly to highlight member facilities work. - To strengthen functionality of the CHASL Board, which has representatives from membership organizations, to steer the network better. - To develop and maintain an up-to-date inventory of all CHASL member health facilities and the services they offer.
+This will enable them to better advocate for members and identify resources required to support service delivery. - Service Delivery - Conduct and analyze health facility needs assessments at all facilities to ensure they are implementing standards of good service delivery, with an emphasis on respectful care, as defined by the World Health Organization (WHO). - To continue efforts underway to improve Infection Prevention Control (IPC) capabilities at member facilities through the construction of incinerators.